EdDuarte/website/content/posts/aettua-contest.md

 ceremony.
 {{</ figure >}}

-Under this incubation period, Travis became [Thumbeo](http://www.thumbeo.com/en/), changing its scope from taxis to rides that could be posted by anyone.
+During this incubation period, Travis became [Thumbeo](http://www.thumbeo.com/en/), changing its scope from taxi rides to casual rides that can be posted by anyone.